fsr-musicbot/musicbot/README.md

 ### Jupyter notebook

 1. `make jupyter` will start an interactive notebook for prototyping.
 2. Alternatively, you can open an `.ipynb` notebook in VSCode.
-Click the play button, and it should connect to the kernel automatically.
+Click the play button, and select the venv for the kernel.